Milkmange/Automation-Announcements/Announcement/20251029CVERecordForm..mdmdatUpdatePURLSupport.md

 ## CVE Record Format update to version 5.2.0; Support for PURL

-On October 29, 2025 CVE Record Format 5.2.0 (view [RC1 release notes](https://github.com/example-CVE-Record-Format-5.2.0-Release-Notes)) was released (as part of the CVE Services v2.6.0 upgrade) to support the Package URL (PURL) specification for identifying software packages, components, and libraries.
+On October 29, 2025 CVE Record Format 5.2.0 was released (as part of the CVE Services v2.6.0 upgrade) to support the Package URL (PURL) specification for identifying software packages, components, and libraries.
 Adding PURL support in the new CVE Record Format continues the evolution of the CVE Record Format to provide additional information of value to the downstream consumer.

 The key updates for the new release will include:
 - Support for PURL (Package URL) identifiers using the `packageURL` property within the affected array items (i.e., product objects).